 - Join our BWIT LinkedIn Group

 - Sign up for BWIT News to receive monthly updates about upcoming trade missions and opportunities opened to women entrepreneurs

-- Register for the Women-Owned Business Directory: a free specialized online tool to promote, partner and secure contracts with over 5 million visitors annually
+- Register for the Women-Owned Business Directory (link no longer available): a free specialized online tool to promote, partner and secure contracts with over 5 million visitors annually

 - Tweet about topics, opportunities or information relevant to women-owned businesses using our hashtag #womenexporters